bhickey/yaspl/README.md

 ---------------
 Haskell always drives me batty with `fromIntegral` casts everywhere. yaspl instead uses numeric contexts, where all math in a context is presumed to be of that type.
-Values are unsafely cast when they're returned to the calling context:

     (int32 (+ 2147483647 2147483647))
     -2